A Dallas Father’s Day Gift for Every Type of Dad | PaperCity Magazine

 For the dad who stays cognizant of Instagrammable moments on vacation.

-Baboon to the Moon Small Go-Bag, $149 at Neighborhood Goods (the Dallas-based store is currently donating 10 percent off all sitewide sales to Black Lives Matter)
+Baboon to the Moon Small Go-Bag, $149 at Neighborhood Goods (the Dallas-based store is currently donating up to 10 percent of all sitewide sales to Black Lives Matter)

 For the dad who never misses an opportunity to say, “Thank you.
 It’s custom made.”